Redundancy: Get It Right!

 - Reasons of sex, marital status, gender, race, age, religion, belief, sexual orientation or disability.

 These criteria represent some unfair reasons.
-There are others and it is essential that management investigate these and test criteria for fairness before application.
+There are others and it is essential that managers investigate these and test criteria for fairness before application.

 Offering Alternative Employment